 Paradise is a new soapland in the Tokyo area that was essentially set up to serve foreign customers.
 It has two locations.
 One shop is in Kawasaki just outside of Tokyo.
 The other Paradise shop is in the middle of Yoshiwara, which has been home to prostitution shops going back centuries.

 The commercial sex scene in Japan is legendary.
-With everything from sex toy towers to erotic lactation services the land of the rising sun has made quite a splash globally as word of fuzoku has spread like wildfire.
+With everything from sex toy towers to erotic lactation services, the land of the rising sun has made quite a splash globally as word of fuzoku has spread like wildfire.
 The internet and Japanese porn that often depicts the world of pay for play have surely played a role in the growth of international interest in the industry too.

 The pinnacle of prostitution in Japan has always been the soapland.
 The soapland style of service is one of the originals and for many it remains the best type of sex shop in Japan.
-As accurately portrayed in “Soap Service High Class Bathhouse” a standard session at a soapland almost always includes a thorough washing followed by a soapy body to body slide, uncovered oral sex and full service.
+As accurately portrayed in “Soap Service High Class Bathhouse“, a standard session at a soapland almost always includes a thorough washing followed by a soapy body-to-body slide, uncovered oral sex, and full service.
 Many women who work in soaplands are even known to regularly offer bareback vaginal sex with internal finish to their regular customers.

 Still there were never any soaplands that were explicitly open and welcoming to foreigner in the way outfits like Tokyo Hentai Club.
 At least until last month.
 That’s when news broke of a new foreigner friendly soapland called Paradise opening in Kawasaki.